aarajput/flutter_form_validators/README.md

 ---

 ### Email
-`Validators.email(String errorMessage)` is used to validate email address.
+`Validators.email(String errorMessage)` is a validator that requires the field's value pass an email validation test.

 Its uses regex of HTML5 for email validation.
 Its regex is ```^[a-zA-Z0-9.!#$%&'*+/=?^_`{|}~-]+@[a-zA-Z0-9](?:[a-zA-Z0-9-]{0,253}[a-zA-Z0-9])?(?:\.[a-zA-Z0-9](?:[a-zA-Z0-9-]{0,253}[a-zA-Z0-9])?)*$```